sortechintu310/GetWeather/README.md

 3. Click the "Get Weather" button to retrieve the latest weather information.
 4. The weather details will be displayed for the searched city.

-## Screenshots

-_Include a few screenshots of the app to visually represent its UI and functionality._

 ## Contributing

 If you want to contribute to this project, feel free to create an issue or open a pull request.